nucleic/atom/docs/source/basis/members.rst

     container is copied.
 This copy on assignment behavior can cause some surprises if you modifiy the original container after assigning it.

+One additional important point, atom does not track the content of the container is not tracked.
+As a consequence, in place modification of the container do not trigger any notifications.
+One workaround can be to copy the container, modify it and re-assign it.
+Another option for lists is to use a
+|ContainerList| member, which uses a special list subclass sending
+notifications when the list is modified.

 Enforcing custom types
 ~~~~~~~~~~~~~~~~~~~~~~